 A player — or resident, in Second Life parlance — navigates this space through an avatar, a digital persona whose features can be adjusted to suit almost any whim (pointy chin, neon-green irises, the thick and full head of hair I remember having for a split-second in 11th grade).
 (NY Times)

-7 Responses to “Word of the Day: Avatar”
+7 thoughts on “Word of the Day: Avatar”

 I first came across this word in another somewhat secular usage: D&D. Many Dungeons and Dragon books and stories frequently talk about gods and their mortal avatars.